weezepawnzible/RANDy/README.md

 # Versions

-The "standart" version has a pre-defined repetition limit of 2 per value.
+The "standard" version has a pre-defined repetition limit of 2 per value.
 So each number will only occur in a cyclce twice.

 The "expert" version has a feature to manually set the repetition limit to an arbitrary